Skip to main content

 Can we walk through the woods?

 Brick Kiln Wood is a highly sensitive habitat, with around two thirds of it designated as ancient woodland.
 It is the general presumption, by wildlife bodies and organisations, that public access to such habitats should be limited.
-We will be discussing with those bodies whether Brick Kiln Wood is such a habitat.

 Sustainability and flooding